-Issue Date Modification 2.10 3/12/2013 Added: - Skew limits for LVDS clock - Explanation of register 125 Updated: - Reset sequence figure, added settling time - Assembly drawing: corrected pixel(0,0) location, added a dimension - Mechanical drawing: corrected cavity dimensions; higher resolution - Recommended register settings: all registers in recommended settings table now have their description in the register overview as well - Figure 29: corrected aspect ratio - Temperature sensor location figure 2.11 28/3/2014 Added: - Register 73 can be lowered to 10, when required for very short integration times - The pin list description now lists what pins are optional - Recommendation for unused pins in pinning chapter - Description of i_lvds register, lowering this can be useful for meeting EMC standards - All necessary register names are now in the register overview - All register names in Chapter 5 now include bit numbers - Part numbers for all package types are now included in the Ordering Information table Updated: - Register overview: some new descriptions and references - New figures for transmittance, QE, and response are easier to read "color" register is now named mono, to better fit the description Pin list table is now sorted on function rather than pin number - Specification overview in Chapter 1.3 is now clearer - Description for optimizing register settings is now more complete - Description for start-up and reset sequence - Vtglow2 and Vtglow3 are 6 bits long, instead of 7 - Description of settling time should be clearer now Removed: - Pixel coordinates on block diagram are removed as they were causing confusion 2.12 28/01/2015 Added: - Part numbers and specifications for the new LCC package Updated - The power figure in the Specification Overview is now more accurate; it considers the sensor configuration - The exposure time is shortest in external exposure mode, so this mode is added to the calculation.
-FRAME_REQ pin is level sensitive, not edge sensitive - Maximum number of frames is 65535, not 65548 Corrected note that said that the exposure starts directly after F_REQ, there is a delay between the two - Serial numbers for E12 devices are corrected, they previously didn't show the sensor version - Corrected calibration procedure, step 2 should be repeated, not step 1.
-Removed - Nr_slopes2 register from overview, this is an unused register. - Scratch/dig/bubble spec for cover glass
+Issue Date Date Modification 2.10 04/12/2013 Added: - Skew limits for LVDS clock Updated: - Added settling time to reset sequence figure - Corrected some spelling mistakes - Some layout improvements - Assembly drawing: corrected pixel(0,0) location Mechanical drawing: now has correct dimensions for cavity, and higher resolution Recommended register settings table is now sorted on register address.
+Corrected aspect ratio for figure 29 - Temperature sensor location figure is updated 2.11 20/03/2014 Added: 2.11 20/03/2011 - The FOT register can be lowered to 5, when required for very short integration times - The pin list description now lists what pins are optional - Recommendation for unused pin in pinning chapter - Description for i_lvds register.
+Lowering this can be useful for meeting EMC standards - All necessary register names are now in the register overview - All register addresses in Chapter 5 now include bit numbers - Part numbers for all package types are now included in the Ordering Information table Updated: - Register overview: some new descriptions and references - New figures for transmittance and QE are easier to read "color" register is now named "mono", to better fit the description Pin list table is now sorted on function rather than pin number Specification overview in Chapter 1.3 is now clearer Description for optimizing register settings is now more complete Description for start-up and reset sequence Vtglow2 and Vtglow3 registers are 6 bits long, instead of 7 - Description for settling time should be clearer now - LCC package was listed as 95 pins in the spec overview, should be 92 pins Removed: - Pixel coordinates on block diagram are removed as they were causing confusion 2.12 28/01/2015 Updated: - The power figure in the Specification Overview is now more accurate; it considers the sensor configuration - The exposure time is shortest in external exposure mode, so this mode is added to the calculation.FRAME_REQ is level sensitive, not edge sensitive FRAME_REQ is level sensitive, not edge sensitive Maximum number of frames is 65535, not 65548 Maximum number of names is 05555, not 05548 Corrected note that said that the exposure starts directly after F_REQ, there is a delay between the two Corrected calibration procedure, step 2 should be repeated, not step 1.
+Removed - Nr_slopes2 register from overview, this is an unused register. - Scratch/dig/bubble spec for cover glass •

-Issue Date Modification

-2.13 18/06/2015 Updated:

-- LCC pin layout now correctly says it's the bottom view, not the top

-- LCC Product number now for AR coated glass only
+Issue Date Modification 2.13 18/06/2015 Updated: - LCC pin layout now correctly says it's the bottom view, not the top - LCC Product number now for AR coated glass only Added - Transmittance curve for AR coated glass

-Added

-- Transmittance curve for AR coated glass